Green Dot Bystander Intervention: Case studies

-Ann Coker at the University of Kentucky's Center for Research on Violence Against Women (CRVAW) led a study pertaining to the effectiveness at Green Dots' reduction of sexual violence.
+Ann Coker at the University of Kentucky's Center for Research on Violence Against Women (CRVAW) led a 2014 study pertaining to the effectiveness at Green Dots' reduction of sexual violence.
 In the study, CRVAW found a greater than 50% reduction in the self-reported frequency of sexual violence perpetration by students at schools that received Green Dot training.
 The CRVAW study also found a 40% reduction in self-reported frequency of total violence perpetration including sexual violence, sexual harassment, stalking, and dating violence.
 Ann Coker, and the CRVAW team identify violence prevention as a public health priority.

-A recent study of 2,504 college undergraduate students between 18 and 24 looked at the impact of bystander intervention on college campuses.
+A 2011 study of 2,504 college undergraduate students between 18 and 24 looked at the impact of bystander intervention on college campuses.
 The study found that 46% of the students surveyed had heard a Green Dot speech on their college campus.
 Out of the sample size surveyed, only 14% had received active bystander training in the past two years.
 Students trained in Green Dot bystander intervention reported engaging in significantly more bystander behaviors and observing more self-reported active bystander behaviors compared to non-trained students.
 Those receiving bystander intervention training appeared to report more active bystander behaviors than those simply hearing a Green Dot speech, and both intervention groups reported more observed and active bystander behaviors than non-exposed students.